Skip to content

 Selectors and rotation: the real DKIM craft

 This is where DKIM goes from "it works" to "it works cleanly and lasts."
-The selector is your keystone for two recurring needs.
+The selector is the keystone for two recurring needs.

 Regular rotation.
 A DKIM key isn't forever: the longer it lives, the greater the risk it leaks.
 Best practice is to rotate it periodically, and the selector makes the operation painless:

 No interruption, no rejected message during the switch.
 We walk through the full procedure, with the pitfalls, in how to rotate a DKIM key without breaking deliverability.
-And if you're starting from scratch, our guide on generating a DKIM key pair gives you the exact commands.
+And for a start from scratch, our guide on generating a DKIM key pair has the exact commands.

 Key size: 1024 vs 2048 bits